Workplace Harassment Attorneys in Pasadena, California

-What Qualifies As Workplace Harassment in California?
+What Qualifies as Workplace Harassment in California?

-According to our team, harassment involves conduct that is unwelcome, motivated by a protected category, and significant enough that it creates a hostile environment or impacts the conditions of your employment.
-In order to be considered unlawful workplace harassment, the following factors must exist:
+Harassment involves unwelcome conduct motivated by a protected category and significant enough that it creates a hostile environment or impacts the conditions of your employment.

-- You were subjected to harassing conduct that was motivated by a protected category,
+- You were subjected to harassing conduct that was motivated by a protected category

-- The harassing conduct is severe or pervasive,
+- The harassing conduct is severe or pervasive

-- A reasonable person in your position would have considered the conduct to be offensive or intimidating,
+- A reasonable person in your position would have considered the conduct to be offensive or intimidating

 Protected Categories